kriegaex/Galileo-Openbook-Cleaner/README.md

-HTML cleaner for Rheinwerk (ex-Galileo) openbooks
+HTML cleaner for Rheinwerk (ex-Galileo) Openbooks
 =================================================

-This is a tool for cleaning up [Rheinwerk openbooks](https://www.rheinwerk-verlag.de/openbook/) (formerly known as Galileo openbooks) before converting them to EPUB or PDF format.
+This is a tool for cleaning up [Rheinwerk Openbooks](https://www.rheinwerk-verlag.de/openbook/) (formerly known as Galileo Openbooks) before converting them to EPUB or PDF format.

 __Current state of development:__ v1.2.0-SNAPSHOT is feature complete, i.e. it can download, MD5-verify, unpack
-and convert all 37 openbooks available at release time.
+and convert all 37 Openbooks available at release time.

 __History:__ If you want to know details about what has changed in which version, please take a look at the [change log](https://raw.githubusercontent.com/kriegaex/Galileo-Openbook-Cleaner/master/CHANGELOG).